Practical stuff about wine tracking, tasting notes, and finding where your palate leans.

 You open a wine with friends, everyone has an opinion, and none of it gets recorded.
 Here's a better way to share the experience.

 Oeni is a personal sommelier focused on food pairings and drinking windows.
 Cork is a wine journal that learns your taste.
-Here's how they differ.
+Here's how they differ — feature by feature.

 InVintory is built for serious collectors who want 3D cellars and market valuations.
 Cork is built for people who enjoy wine.
 Here's how they compare.

 Vivino is the biggest wine app in the world.
 Cork is a personal journal.
-They solve different problems.
+They solve different problems, and most people end up wanting both.

 You're having people over and want to share what's in the cellar.
 Here's how to generate a wine list that doesn't look like a spreadsheet.